Telehealth

 Sessions can go for as long as you like depending on your goals, funding plan, the type of therapy needed and quality of connection.
 They can be as frequent and flexible as you like and can often be more frequent than face-to-face visits would be.
 Discuss what you’d like with your Key Worker.

-Telehealth sessions are charged the regular NDIS rate, currently $193.99 per hour (or part thereof).
+Please see our Fees, Funding & NDIS page for current charges.
 Your Main Therapist will confirm the cost of a live session (phone or video) and what materials you’ll need.

 Telehealth visits cost less than face-to-face visits because there is no travel involved.
 This means you save on your budget for therapy.